On Induced Colourful Paths in Triangle-free Graphs: Induced colourful paths in graphs with girth equal to chromatic number

 Now notice that the path $v'_1v'_2v_4v_3$ is colourful and hence we have that $v'_1v_3 \in E(G)$.
 We call the vertices in the set $\{v_4,v_3,v_2,v_1,v'_2,v'_1\}$ ``forced vertices''.
-Any other vertex in the graph will be called an ``optional vertex''.
-The following observations about forced vertices are easy to verify.
+The vertices of $G$ other than these are called ``optional vertices''.
+Figure~\ref{fig:4} shows the subgraph induced in $G$ by the forced vertices.
+From our previous observations, we have that for any forced vertex $w$, $\beta(w)=b_{\alpha(w)}$.
+The following two observations about forced vertices are easy to verify.